Did you know?

 If you were on a plant hunting expedition you could spot over 8 700 plant species, the majority of which are endemic, but it’s rare to find big game.

 This is where the Gondwana Game Reserve comes into the picture.
 Situated on the flanks of the magnificent Outeniqua Mountains, not far from Mossel Bay at the northern end of the Garden Route, it’s here that the Big Five – and scores of other animals and birds – roam freely among 11 000 ha of ericas, proteas and other fynbos.
-You can also find endangered species like the Cape mountain zebra and black rhinoceros.
+You can also find endangered species like the Cape mountain zebra.

 If you’re a birder, you’ve also a very good chance of spotting the elusive black harrier.